 The traditional Euclidean metric is not the most accurate metric on time series for several reasons.
 Firstly, the order of elements in the sequence has to be taken into account; secondly, the Euclidean distance does not consider neither a phase shift between two curves nor a length difference between series.

-There are several similarity measures which have been proposed in the literature to deal with time series, and the reader can have a good overview of the existing ones in the review made by Bagnall et al. In this post we mainly focus on 2 measures which overcome all the limitations described above: the standard elastic distance measure called Dynamic Time Warping (DTW) and the softDTW measure proposed recently by Cuturi and al.
+In this post we mainly focus on 2 measures which overcome all the limitations described above: the standard elastic distance measure called Dynamic Time Warping (DTW) and the softDTW measure proposed recently by Cuturi and al.

 Whereas a one-to-one mapping would be the Euclidean distance between 2 curves, DTW can be viewed as a one-to-many mappings (see example below).
 Moreover, Soft-DTW is a smoothed version of DTW.

 More specifically, DTW computes the best global alignment between two sequences of length n and m respectively.
 In practice, the first nxm pairwise distance matrix is firstly computed and then the coordinates inside both series are aligned.
 The cost of the optimal alignment is finally computed through a dynamic programming formulation.
 This can be a very time consuming operation and commonly, constraints are set to the admissible warping paths.

 Instead of considering the optimal alignment which only minimizes the sum of distances between aligned elements, Soft-DTW will consider all possible alignments and retrieve the soft-minimum of the distribution of all costs spanned by all alignments.
 Note that softDTW depends on a smoothing parameter.
 When this smoothing parameter is set to 0, the original DTW is recovered.
 At the opposite, when this smoothing parameter tends to infinity, soft-DTW converges to the sum of all costs.